The Joy in Death and Dying

 Due to the timeless nature of this experience, it is impossible to know how long it lasted.
 It was only when the hospice nurse placed her hand on my left arm that my spirit rapidly returned to earth.
 Like an expansive genie out of her bottle, I quickly funneled back into my body.
 My first thought was as I felt my body again, “It feels so heavy here.”

 I tried to explain what had happened to my family and assure them that Mom was in heaven when they re-entered the room, but they were sobbing and distraught over her body.
 I thought, “That’s not mom, that’s just the human suit she had on while she was here on earth.”
 (You know…people can get kind of freaked out if somebody shows up in something other than this suit!)

-I have experienced two other SDEs, but there is not enough time to discuss them now.
+I have experienced one other SDE, but there is not enough time to discuss it now.
 If you would like to read about them and see the list of books and resources accessed for this talk, including Dr. Raymond Moody’s book Glimpses of Eternity: An Investigation into Shared Death Experiences, it is possible to do so on my website at www.darcycarrtransformation.com.

 As our time together comes to a close, I will end with this: In 1982, my 15-year-old brother and best friend, died suddenly in a car accident.
 Of all the cards that came in the mail and the words of the well wishers, only one brought comfort.
 My Aunt Jeanne must have known what I needed as she slipped the poem Gone From My Sight into the envelope: